 The City's water distribution system is divided into three pressure planes, referred to as the Upper pressure plane, Ridge Pointe pressure plane, and Lower pressure plane.
 The Upper and Ridge Pointe pressure planes are supplied by the JKWTP, which is a newer, more energy efficient plant and is operated at maximum capacity whenever possible.
 The Pierce-Burch Water Treatment Plant supplies the remaining volume necessary to meet citywide demand in the Lower pressure plane.
 With this arrangement, the JKWTP normally supplies all of the water required by the Upper and Ridge Pointe pressure planes, and as much of the water as is possible in the Lower pressure plane.
 A combination of electrically driven and natural gas pumps transfer water from the plants into the distribution system.
 There are nine elevated storage tanks and nine ground storage tanks with a combined capacity of 47.7 million gallons.
-A tenth elevated tank will be constructed in 2008.
+A tenth elevated tank is currently under construction and will be on line in May 2009.

-The City's water distribution system is fully metered and consists of 1,389 miles of pipe.
+The City's water distribution system is fully metered and consists of 1,531 miles of pipe.
 The System includes concrete cylinder, cast iron, polyvinyl chloride (PVC), and ductile iron pipes with a minimum diameter of six inches.
 The entire System meets the minimum standards prescribed by the Texas Fire Insurance Commission, the United States Environmental Protection Agency and the Texas Commission on Environmental Quality (TCEQ).